It's not about technology for its own sake. It's about being able to implement your ideas.

 A literal Erlang translation of

-make_filenamebehaves about the same as the Python version.
+make_filename behaves about the same as the Python version.
 The string still gets copied twice, though in Erlang it's a linked list which uses eight bytes per characters given a 32-bit build of the language.
-If the string in Python is Unicode (the default in Python 3), then it uses either two or four bytes per character, depending.
+If the string in Python is UTF-8 (the default in Python 3), then it's somewhere between 1 and 4 bytes per character, depending.
 The big difference is that memory allocation in Erlang is just a pointer increment and bounds check, and not a heavyweight call to a heap manager.

 I'm not definitively stating which language is faster for this specific code, nor does it matter to me.
 I suspect the Erlang version ends up running slightly longer, because the lowercase function is itself written in Erlang, while Python's is in C. But all that "slow" copying of memory isn't even part of the performance discussion.

 (If you liked this, you might like Functional Programming Went Mainstream Years Ago.)

 I'm James Hague, a recovering programmer who has been designing video games since the 1980s.
 Programming Without Being Obsessed With Programming and Organizational Skills Beat Algorithmic Wizardry are good starting points.
 For the older stuff, try the 2012 Retrospective.